 Matúa

 Location: Matúa is about 35 minutes NNW from Santo Domingo.
-Any vehicle can reach the launching spot.
+Any vehicle can reach the launch area.

 Description: Matúa is a private property.
 The owners have gently allowed pilots to use it, even though it is their own weekend house.
 In fact, its front yard serves as the launching spot indeed.